 Political and Social Integration

-Political parties and associated organizations are prohibited in Oman.
-Therefore, societal interests and expectations are channeled through familial, tribal and professional frameworks, while lobby groups (e.g., for education, engineering and health care) try to make themselves heard in the Majlis al-Shura and municipal councils.
+Political parties and organizations are prohibited in Oman.
+Therefore, societal interests and expectations are channeled through familial, tribal and professional frameworks, while lobby groups (such as those for education and health care) try to make themselves heard in the Majlis al-Shura and municipal councils.

-However, the politically motivated ban on candidates, including incumbent council members, from participating in the 2015 and 2019 Majlis al-Shura elections and the charge of “disrupting public order” filed by the public prosecutor against a leading human rights activist and candidate in the 2019 elections are strong signals that the regime remains unwilling to allow alternative voices any space in state institutions.
-This was confirmed in December 2021, when the All Questions talk show on private radio station Hala FM was suspended after Majlis al-Shura member Muhammad al-Zadjali criticized the council’s president on the program.
-The same month, the Ministry of Information informed media outlets that the hosting of Majlis al-Shura members required prior approval from the authorities.
+However, the politically motivated ban on candidates, including incumbent council members, from participating in the 2023 Majlis al-Shura elections is a strong signal that the regime remains unwilling to allow alternative voices any space in state institutions.
+This was confirmed in December 2021 after Consultative Council member Muhammad al-Zadjali criticized the Council’s chairman on a radio station.
+The same month, the Ministry of Information informed media outlets that hosting Majlis al-Shura members required prior approval from the authorities.

 Party system

-Since 2006, Oman has allowed private sector workers to form trade unions, although they are monitored by the state.
-They have the right to stage peaceful strikes, but the latter are banned at establishments that provide “essential public services,” particularly oil processing facilities, and infrastructure sites such as ports and airports.
+Since 2006, private sector workers have been allowed to form trade unions, although these unions are monitored by the state and must be affiliated with the General Federation of Oman Workers.
+Peaceful strikes are banned at establishments that provide “essential public services,” particularly oil processing facilities and infrastructure sites, such as ports and airports.
+The law prohibits government civil and military employees, and domestic workers from forming or joining unions.

 Interest groups

 No opinion polls in Oman have assessed the popularity of the executive, the sultan or other sensitive elements of the political system.
 However, the various calls to empower the Majlis al-Shura since 2011 suggest widespread support for strengthening representational institutions in the sultanate.
-In particular, the crackdown on activists since 2020 and the suppression of popular protests across the country in May 2021, which advocated for legislative powers to be granted to the elected Consultative Council, demonstrate the sensitivity of this issue.
-The state’s use of coercive practices to disincentivize citizens from criticizing the status quo conveys concern regarding the increasing presence of such calls in Oman.
+In particular, the crackdown on activists since 2020 and the suppression of popular protests across the country in May 2021 – which advocated for legislative powers to be granted to the elected Consultative Council – demonstrate the sensitivity of this issue.
+The state’s use of coercive practices to deter citizens from criticizing the status quo – and to intimidate and blackmail the families of exiled activists advocating reform – reflects growing concern over the increasing presence of such calls in Oman.

 Approval of democracy

-No public opinion surveys assessing solidarity and trust among citizens have been made available.
-However, the Legatum Prosperity Index – which measures social capital in terms of the “strength of personal and social relationships, institutional trust, social norms, and civic participation in a country” – ranks Oman 88th out of 167 countries (and fifth in the Middle East and North Africa region).
-Within the index, Oman’s ranking regarding social tolerance has dropped massively over the last 10 years, from 110th globally to 141st in 2023.
+No surveys assessing solidarity and trust among citizens have been made available.
+However, the Legatum Prosperity Index – which measures social capital in terms of the strength of personal and social relationships, institutional trust, social norms and civic participation in a country – ranks Oman fifth in the Middle East and North Africa region.
+Within the index, Oman’s ranking regarding social tolerance has dropped over the last 10 years, from 110th globally to 141st in 2023.

 Social capital